-By the attorneys of Disability Insurance Law Group
+By the attorneys of the Disability Insurance Law Group

 The following information is provided in order to help you understand some of the general concepts and common concerns that arise in relation to an ERISA claim.
 For specific answers from an experienced ERISA lawyer, please contact the Florida offices of Disability Insurance Law Group to schedule a free consultation.
 We serve clients nationwide.